assembl/assembl/README.md

 Do not commit the .mo files, because these are compiled binary files.

 If your .po file contains "msgid" lines which are preceeded by "#, fuzzy" lines, these sentences may appear in their original language in the application.
 If you are sure that these sentences are correctly translated, remove the "#, fuzzy" line and recompile the catalog.
 They will then be displayed normally.
+However, it is much easier to use a po editor like poedit...